NatWest to close 39 bank branches in 2026 – is your local bank closing?

 Cashback

-This initiative allows people to request cashback at the till in their local convenience store, without needing to make a purchase or pay a fee.
-It became possible last summer after a change in legislation.
+This initiative allows people to request cashback at the till in their local convenience store without making a purchase or paying a fee.

-Link’s ‘cash at the till’ service has become a popular way to access cash in shops, with £5.5m withdrawn each month.
-Customers can withdraw any amount from 1p to £50, depending on their account balance and the cash available in the retailer’s till.
+Link's 'cash at the till' service offers another way to access cash locally if bank branches and ATMs are less readily available.
+Customers can withdraw any amount from 1p to £50, depending on their account balance and the cash available in the retailer's till.
 Notes and coins are available.